ThanhVan8/Intro2SE-21CLC07-Group05/README.md

 ## I. Project description

-**Awn Anw** is a food delivery web app which allows HCMUS-students to easily order their favorite food and get it delivered to them in minutes.
+**Awn Anw** is a food ordering web app which allows HCMUS-students to easily order their favorite food and get it delivered to them in minutes.
 We cooperate with merchants to serve you with a wide range of great food.

 Students are usually so tired after some lessons that they don't want to go to stores by themselves to buy food.
 Therefore, there is a need for an application helping them have meals delivered to school immediately; and Awn Anw can meet that demand.